Most foreigners living in France are asked at some stage to deliver a full birth certificate that is less than 3 months old. Why three months?

 I have personally used the same Australian birth certificate for countless cartes de séjour, two marriages, one divorce and a successful application for French citizenship.
 Each time, I explained that “les actes de naissance en Australie ne sont pas annotés.”

 On the French official website service-public.fr, it says:

 Un acte de naissance, de mariage ou de décès demeure valable tant que les éléments qui y figurent n’ont pas été modifiés. https://www.service-public.fr/particuliers/vosdroits/F10449. i.e. a birth, marriage or death certificate remains valid as long as the information given in the certificate has not been modified.

-So that, theoretically, is all you have to quote to an authority that asks for a certificate less than 3 months old.
+So that, theoretically, unless your name has been officially changed, all you have to quote to an authority that asks for a certificate less than 3 months old.
 Good luck!